The Bio Star · Volume I

 "How is the Bio Star different from other wellness awards?"

 Most wellness awards are issued by publications that also accept advertising from the brands they evaluate.
 Bio Star refuses every form of paid editorial relationship.
-The application fee covers the cost of evaluation; it does not predict the award.
+The retainer covers the cost of the audit; it does not predict the award.
 Brands that are not inducted pay nothing further.
 There is no advertising, no sponsored placement, and no influence pathway.

 For Brands

-Application is made through the Apply page.
-The product application is tiered by submission window: Early ($599), Regular ($699), and Final ($799).
-Fees are non-refundable regardless of outcome.
-Spaces apply by self-nomination through the Editorial Council.
+Audits are requested through the Audit page.
+The product audit retainer is tiered by submission window: Early ($599), Regular ($699), and Final ($799).
+The retainer is non-refundable regardless of outcome — it pays for the audit, not the award.
+Spaces request an audit by self-nomination through The Board.

 "What does a Bio Star cost after induction?"